PRESENTATION ONE: “WRITING AND PUBLISHING AT ANY AGE”

 C.H.
 Armstrong enjoys visiting elementary, middle school and high school classrooms.
 At the present, Armstrong offers three unique presentations:

-PRESENTATION ONE: “THE IMPORTANCE OF KINDNESS”
+PRESENTATION TWO: “THE IMPORTANCE OF KINDNESS”

 In this interactive presentation, Armstrong utilizes the themes found in ROAM to impress upon students the positive (or negative) difference each person can make in the tiniest connections with others